Wanna cut to the chase? I went searching for the best guitar picks for speed, and my top choice was the Dunlop Tortex Standard.

 A pick is not just a pick.
 You need to find the right one for you and the music you play!

-When looking at different types of guitar picks, make sure to consider the shape, sizes, and, perhaps most importantly, the thickness of the pick.
+When looking at different types of guitar picks, make sure to consider the pick shape, size, and, perhaps most importantly, thickness.

 Guitar picks come in a wide variety of shapes.
 You may have seen the classic triangular/rounded edge shape, as it’s the most common.